mp3skater/SchnabelVokabel/README.md

 ## 📍 Overview

 <code>❯ This project took me way to much headaches and time for my own good.
 Please let the students choose the language the next time so it'll be their fault.
-Also this is nearly all generated, oh yeah and do with it what you want!</code>
+Also this is nearly all generated (readme), oh yeah and do with it what you want!</code>

 ---